 To prepare the lemon pudding-cake: Preheat the oven to 325 degrees.

-Prepare six to eight 6-ounce ramekins by coating them well with the soft butter and then sugar.
+Prepare six to eight 6-ounce ramekins (or one 8 cup soufflé dish) by coating them well with the soft butter and then sugar.
 Set the ramekins in a roasting pan that has a kitchen towel laid out on the bottom.
 The towel allows a bit more insulation for the puddings when baked.
 Set the roasting pan aside.

 In a bowl mix together the flour, 3/4 cup sugar and salt.
 Rub the zest into the flour mixture.
 Set aside.